rghouzra/BinaryTreeVisualizer/README.md

 # readme

-# Print Tree in Dot Format
+# Print bTree in Dot Format

-The "print_tree_in_dot_format" project is a C program that generates a DOT language file for visualizing tree structures using the Graphviz software.
+The "print_tree_in_dot_format" project is a C program that generates a DOT language file for visualizing binary tree structures using the Graphviz software.
 The program takes in a tree structure in the form of nodes and edges and outputs a DOT file that can be used to generate an image of the tree.

 ## Installation